BenjaminAnding/ENGL365PROJ4/_classPages/CMPS460.markdown

 Concepts, architecture, data models, design and implementation using entity-relationship model (or class diagram).
 Declaration and manipulation of data using SQL.
 Advanced SQL, including stored procedures, triggers, and transactions.
 Embedded SQL and web-based database application development, normalization, optimization, and database security.

 # Summary:
-Databases, this course along with ethics and OS are a really good way to round out oyour last semester.
+Databases, this course along with ethics and OS are a really good way to round out your last semester.
 You will cover a lot of SQL commands and finally get to use that formal logic you learned in foundations.

 # Hours:
 3 Credit hours, 3 Lecture hours.